-The Derivative Strategies are the final steps that will eventually lead to multiplication fluency as well as, a better conceptual understanding of multiplication.
+The Derivative Strategies are the final steps that will eventually lead to multiplication fluency.
+They’ll also help students conceptual understanding of multiplication.

 Halving and Doubling for Multiplication Fluency

 This strategy works with even factors.
-So, if a student has learned and has fluency with the facts for the two times table, then he or she is ready to use this strategy to learn the facts for the four multiplication tables.
+So, if a student has fluency with the facts for the two times table, then he or she is ready to use this strategy to learn the facts for the four multiplication tables.

 Watch this example of a student using the halving and doubling strategy.